MinecraftWars/Gringotts/README.md

 This would add to every transaction 1 plus 5% of the transaction value.
 For instance, if you had issued the command `/money pay 200 notch` it would remove 211 emeralds from your account, and add 200 emeralds to notch's account.

 ### Permissions ###
-There is only one permission:

-    gringotts.admin
+    gringotts.createvault:
+      default: true

+Allow players to create any type of vault.

+    gringotts.createvault.player:
+      default: true

+Allow players to create vaults for their own account.

+    gringotts.createvault.faction:
+      default: true

+Allow players to create vaults for their faction.

+    gringotts.transfer:
+      default: true

+Allow players to transfer money to other accounts via `/money pay`

+    gringotts.admin:
+      default: op

-This allows use of all `/moneyadmin` commands
+Allow use of all `/moneyadmin` commands

 Development
 -----------
 This section is intended to help out developers who wish to make changes to Gringotts themselves.
 If you have any changes that you would like included in the main branch, please submit a pull request.

 Gringotts uses the [Maven 3](http://maven.apache.org/ref/3.0/) build system.
-To obtain a working plugin jar, build with the command
+To obtain a working plugin jar that inlcludes dependencies, build with the command

     mvn compile assembly:single

 This should put a jar with the required dependencies in the _target_ subdirectory

+For a build without dependencies, use

+    mvn compile jar:jar

 License
 -------
 All code within Gringotts is licensed under the BSD 2-clause license.
 See `license.txt` for details.

+The jar with dependencies includes Apache Derby, which is licensed under the [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)